LauraBrogan/computer-infrastructure-2024/README.md

 ## Summary of Assignment
 I commenced work on this module on 3rd October 2024 and completed work for the deadline of 20th December 2024.

-See Here for the Assignment Insturction 2024 https://github.com/ianmcloughlin/2425_computer_infrastructure?tab=readme-ov-file#
+See Here for the [Assignment Insturctions 2024] https://github.com/ianmcloughlin/2425_computer_infrastructure?tab=readme-ov-file#

 ## Liabaries used in this Assignment
+I impoted: Pandas

+-Pandas is an open source, BDS-licenced libary providing high-oerfimance, easy-to-use data structures and data analysis tools.

 ## Downloading My Repository from git hub
-1. Go to Git Hub using the following link [Click Here:](https://github.com/LauraBrogan/2020-Fundamentals-Project)
+1. Go to Git Hub using the following link [Click Here:](https://github.com/LauraBrogan/https://github.com/LauraBrogan/computer-infrastructure-2024)
 2. Click the download button
 ## Whats contained in the repository
 This repository contains the following files: